 - Test their early thinking and potential solutions in response to the RFP; and

 - Help them deliver informed, considered and innovative tender responses that support Better Public Service outcomes, in line with the requirements of the RFP.

 To view the Minister of Economic Development's media release on the tender issued on 7 July 2014 please visit www.beehive.govt.nz

 Why are you tendering banking services for the government?

-The current core banking services for government have not been tendered for over 20 years, during which time there has been considerable evolution in the banking and financial services sector.
+The current core banking services for government have not been tendered for over 20 years.
+During this time there has been considerable evolution in the banking and financial services sector.